bluejw/academic-kickstart/content/authors/admin/_index.md

 **[News]** 01/02/2024: Our paper [A Bayesian Approach for Investigating the Pharmacogenetics of Combination Antiretroviral Therapy in People with HIV](https://bluejw.github.io/publication/pharmacogenetics/) has been accepted by **Biostatistics**!

 **[News]** 09/20/2023: Our paper [Common Antiretroviral Combinations are Associated with Somatic Depressive Symptoms in Women with HIV](https://bluejw.github.io/publication/common_cart/) has been accepted by **AIDS**!

-**[News]** 02/14/2023: Our paper [A Bayesian Decision Framework for Optimizing Sequential Combination Antiretroviral Therapy in People with HIV](https://bluejw.github.io/publication/optimal_decision/) has been accepted by **Annals of Applied Statistics**!